manarattar/master-thesis-author-profiling/README.md

 This repository contains code and figures for a cross-domain author profiling study on hate speech data.
 The goal is to predict the **gender** (M/F) and **age group** (0–25, 26–35, 36–65, 66+) of hate speech authors by comparing two approaches:

-- **Fine-tuned encoder models** (BERT, DistilBERT, HateBERT, RoBERTa) trained on PAN14 social media data
+- **Fine-tuned encoder models** (BERT, DistilBERT, HateBERT, RoBERTa) Finetuned on PAN14 social media data
-- **Zero-shot LLMs** (LLaMA-3.1-8B, Qwen) prompted without any task-specific training
+- **Zero-shot LLMs** (LLaMA-3.1-8B, Qwen)

-Evaluation is performed on the English subset of the [LiLaH-HAG](https://github.com/clarinsi/LiLaH) dataset — a multilingual hate speech corpus annotated with author demographics.
+Evaluation is performed on the English subset of the [LiLaH-HAG] dataset — a hate speech corpus annotated with author demographics attributes.

 ## Repository Structure